vivekrajrecvue/Null-repo/approach.md

 - **Goal:** Jenkins runs pipelines that deploy to AWS (and/or OCI) using **temporary credentials** (no long-lived keys in Jenkins).
 - **Constraint:** AWS (and OCI) trust **OIDC identity providers**.
 Jenkins does not act as a standard, AWS-trustable OIDC issuer out of the box.
-- **Implication:** We need one of: (a) make Jenkins an OIDC issuer, (b) use an external IdP that Jenkins and AWS both trust, or (c) use another system (e.g., GitHub Actions) to obtain credentials and pass them to Jenkins.
+- **Implication (Jenkins-only):** We need either (a) make Jenkins an OIDC issuer and have AWS trust it, or (b) use an external IdP that Jenkins calls for tokens and AWS trusts for federation.
+No GitHub or other external CI is in scope.

 ---